Say Don't Go

 "Say Don't Go" (Note: Subtitled "(Taylor's Version) (From the Vault)") is a song by the American singer-songwriter Taylor Swift.
 She wrote the track with Diane Warren in 2013 for her fifth studio album, 1989 (2014), but left it out of the final track-list.
 Swift re-recorded the song and produced it with Jack Antonoff for 1989s re-recording, 1989 (Taylor's Version) (2023).
-"Say Don't Go" is a new-age and pop rock power ballad with a production featuring 1980s-inspired drum beats, pizzicato arpeggios, and isolated vocal patterns.
+"Say Don't Go" is an electro, new-age, pop rock, and synth-pop power ballad with a production featuring 1980s-inspired drum beats, pizzicato arpeggios, and isolated vocal patterns.
 The lyrics are about a narrator attempting to maintain her unfruitful relationship.

-Critics were generally positive of the song, a multitude of whom viewed it as a highlight amongst fellow tracks.
+The song was met with generally positive reviews from critics, a number of whom viewed it as a highlight amongst the "From the Vault" tracks.
 Many praised the production while some commended Swift's songwriting.
 Commercially, "Say Don't Go" peaked at number four on the Billboard Global 200 and reached the top ten on singles charts in Australia, Canada, Ireland, New Zealand, the Philippines, Singapore, the United Kingdom, and the United States.
-Swift has performed the song live twice on the Eras Tour (2023–2024).
+It received certifications in Australia, Brazil, New Zealand, and the UK.
+Swift performed the song live twice on the Eras Tour (2023–2024).